 - Perforation Blade – Create perfect tear-offs and easy peel-aways using cardstock, paper and more

-You can use either of these mats can be used for most of your crafting needs.
+You can use either of these mats for most cutting projects.
 But there are times that you may want a different mat.
-Here is a breakdown of how each mat is best used:
+Here is a breakdown for each mat:

 - StandardGrip (green) – Use to cut heavy cardstock, iron-on, vinyl, and more

 - LightGrip (blue) – Use with standard paper, light cardstock, vellum, and more